jyori1/IOS101-PreWork/README.md

 ## App Brainstorming (Step 4)

+### **Favorite Applications:**
+**Spotify**
+- Have the option to add recommended songs to playlists
+- Liking songs and saving them in a dedicated 'Liked Songs' section
+- Being able to see what your friends are listening to in real-time

+**Instagram**
+- Easily share posts and reels to friends or group chats
+- Recommends people to follow based on mutuals
+- Save posts and reels and categorize them based on custom topics

+**Discord**
+- Soundboard used in voice chats/channels that people can add custom audio snippets to
+- Being able to see what your friends are playing
+- Custom emojis in servers

+**Notion**
+- Endless customization of boards with templates to kickstart it based on your needs
+- Can integrate third-party apps into boards
+- Can share to other people and collaborate on the same board

+### App Idea
+I would like to develop an app that connects consumers in the Philippines to small businesses that may not necessarily be local to their area.
+Many small businesses in the Philippines specialize in traditional and regional arts, crafts, and cuisine.
+Features would include being able to filter through businesses based on their region/province, what kind of specialty, proximity, etc. The interfaces will be different based on whether they are a consumer or a small business owner.
+Small businesses can customize their own page to showcase their goods and communicate with consumers through the platform--and potentially provide shipping options.
+Consumers can view a map to see if there are any businesses near the area that they would like to support and leave reviews on the respective business' page after their experience.

 ## Notes

 Navigating the Xcode IDE was a challenge due to all the different features.
 Using Git with Xcode's interface was also a new experience since it took a while to figure out how to commit directly to GitHub, as well as where to create a new branch--nonetheless, it's convenient considering how Git is integrated into the IDE.